qiaolunzhang/qiaolunzhang.github.io/_pages/about.md

 My research interests cover a broad spectrum of topics in resource allocation for optical networks, which a focus on optimization and machine learning approaches to improve the energy efficiency and network resiliency of optical networks.
 My current research focus is on the following two topics:

+- Optical Networks for Resilient Distributed Training of Large AI Models
+  - Multi-Generation ROADM Upgrade for Multi-Fiber Optical Networks
+  - Optimization of Communication and Computation for Distributed Training of Large AI Models

 - Green and Resilient Quantum Communication Networks
-- Optical Networks for Resilient Distributed Training of Large AI Models
+  - Optimized Energy-Efficient Deployment of QKD and Quantum Networks
+  - Resilient Key Distribution for Fiber-based and Satellite-based QKD Networks

 Please feel free to reach out via email at <qiaolun.zhang@mail.polimi.it> :)